-- 1 Connect to the Lookup Service on the Platform Services Controller and service registration object so that you can query for registered services. - 2 Create a service registration filter for the endpoints that you want to retrieve. - 3 Use the filter to retrieve registration information for services from the Lookup Service. - 4 Extract one or more endpoint URLs from the array of registration information that you receive from the Lookup Service.
+- 1 Connect to the Lookup Service on vCenter Server and service registration object so that you can query for registered services. - 2 Create a service registration filter for the endpoints that you want to retrieve. - 3 Use the filter to retrieve the registration information for services from the Lookup Service.

+4 Extract one or more endpoint URLs from the array of registration information that you receive from the Lookup Service.

-- Filtering for Predefined Service Endpoints - Filter Parameters for Predefined Service Endpoints - Connect to the Lookup Service and Retrieve the Service Registration Object - Python Example of Connecting to the Lookup Service and Retrieving a Service Registration Object - Retrieve Service Endpoints on vCenter Server Instances - Python Example of Retrieving Service Endpoints on vCenter Server Instances - Retrieve a vCenter Server ID by Using the Lookup Service - Python Example of Retrieving a vCenter Server ID by Using the Lookup Service - Retrieve a vSphere Automation Endpoint on a vCenter Server Instance - Python Example of Retrieving a vSphere Automation Endpoint on a vCenter Server Instance
+- Filtering for Predefined Service Endpoints - Filter Parameters for Predefined Service Endpoints - Connect to the Lookup Service and Retrieve the Service Registration Object - Retrieve Service Endpoints on vCenter Server Instances - Retrieve a vCenter Server ID by Using the Lookup Service - Retrieve a vSphere Automation API Endpoint on a vCenter Server Instance